"Travel for All" certification

-Where does the idea come from
+Where the idea came from

-The Foundation is dedicated to educating people about living with disabilities and improving the quality of life of those affected by such limitations.
-It also supports research and advocacy work, especially in the field of post-polio syndrome.
+The foundation is dedicated to educating people about life with disabilities, and improving the quality of life of the persons affected by those limitations.
+It also supports research and lobbying work, particularly in the post-polio syndrome area.

 Why mobile ramps?

-The mobile ramps are foldable, so they can be stowed away to save space when not in use.
-They are made of robustly processed aluminum, and the surface is also made of a specially perforated and thus slip-resistant material.
+The mobile ramps are folding, which allows them to be stowed away to save space when they are not in use.
+They are made of robust aluminium, and the surface is also made of a specially perforated and therefore slip-resistant material.

-Who is already there?
+Who is already taking part?